 And an understanding of the few potential drawbacks with Invisalign can avoid disappointment later.

-With this in mind, we’ve compiled a list of 10 things you should know before getting started on Invisalign in Singapore.
+With this in mind, we’ve compiled a list of 10 things you should know before getting started on Invisalign.

 Invisalign custom-fitted aligner trays are made of clear, medical-grade plastic, and are practically invisible in your mouth – as the name implies.

 The removable aligners are designed for comfort, with smooth edges and, unlike conventional braces, no brackets or wires.

 Invisalign provides far more control than braces in how your teeth are repositioned.
 The aligners exert gentle pressure in a series of precisely timed and regulated movements.
 Each aligner tray in the sequence is worn 20 to 22 hours a day for one or two weeks.